arp242/goatcounter/README.markdown

 [![Build Status](https://travis-ci.org/zgoat/goatcounter.svg?branch=master)](https://travis-ci.org/zgoat/goatcounter)
 [![codecov](https://codecov.io/gh/zgoat/goatcounter/branch/master/graph/badge.svg)](https://codecov.io/gh/zgoat/goatcounter)

-GoatCounter is a web counter.
+GoatCounter aims to give meaningful privacy-friendly web analytics for business purposes, while still staying usable for non-technical users to use on personal websites.
+The choices that currently exist are between freely hosted but with problematic privacy (e.g. Google Analytics), hosting your own complex software or paying $19/month (e.g. Matomo), or extremely simplistic "vanity statistics".

-There are two ways to run this: as **hosted service starting at $3/month** (*free* during initial beta!) or run it on your own server.
+There are two ways to run this: as **hosted service**, *free* for non-commercial use, or run it on your own server.
 Check out [https://www.goatcounter.com][www] for the hosted service and user documentation.

 See [docs/rationale.markdown](docs/rationale.markdown) for some more details on the *"why?"* of this project.

 There's a live demo at [https://stats.arp242.net](https://stats.arp242.net).

-The current status is *public beta*, or "MVP" (Minimum Viable Product) to get feedback from others.
-That being sad, it should be stable and useful.
-It just doesn't have all the features I'd like it to have (yet).

 Please consider [donating][patreon] if you're self-hosting GoatCounter so I can pay my rent :-) Also see the [announcement post][launch].

----

-Basically I quit my day job to try and make a living from creating open source software full-time (or free software, if you prefer).
-So supporting isn't just a nice way to say "thanks mate", it's directly supporting future development.

 Features
 --------

-- **Privacy-aware**; doesn't track users; doesn't need a GDPR notice.
+- **Privacy-aware**; doesn't track users; doesn't need a GDPR consent notice.

 - **Lightweight** and **fast**; adds just 1.5KB (0.7KB compressed) of extra data to your site.